 Why is it reported? #

-A function marked with the #[\Pure] attribute must not have side effects and must depend only on its parameters.
-Using require or include inside a pure function is a side effect because it reads a file from disk and executes its contents, which can produce different results depending on external state.
+A function marked as @phpstan-pure must not have side effects and must depend only on its parameters.
+Using require or require_once inside a pure function is a side effect because it reads a file from disk and executes its contents, which can produce different results depending on external state.

 How to fix it #